Kane & Abel (group)

-Kane & Abel, formally known as 'Double Vision', is an American hip hop duo formed by twin brothers Daniel and David Garcia that were founded by Master P in late 1995.
+Kane & Abel is an American hip hop duo formed by identical twin brothers Daniel and David Garcia that were founded by Master P in late 1995.
 They were best known for their time with No Limit Records.

 Music career

 1995: Keep Your Eyes Open

 In early 1995, Kane & Abel signed to independent label Doral Records as Double Vision, they then released their debut album, Keep Your Eyes Open.

 1996: 7 Sins

 In 1996, Kane & Abel signed to Master P's record label No Limit Records.
 On October 8, 1996, they released their second album and first for No Limit entitled, 7 Sins.
 It was moderately successful, peaking at No. 179 on the Billboard 200 and No. 29 on the Top R&B/Hip-Hop Albums charts.

 1998: Am I My Brother's Keeper

-On July 7, 1998 Kane & Abel released their third album, Am I My Brother's Keeper.
+On July 7, 1998, Kane & Abel released their third album, Am I My Brother's Keeper.
 It was successful, selling 250,000 copies its first week, and peaked at No. 5 on the Billboard 200 and No. 1 on the Top R&B/Hip-Hop Albums charts.